Available 24X7 Call For Free Consultation (281) 587-1111

 If the duty is established, the party alleging spoliation must prove the other party breached their duty of reasonable care in preserving the relevant evidence.

 It is upon the court to determine what the appropriate remedy should be in each case.
-Remedies should be in a direct relationship to the actions.
+Remedies should have a direct relationship with the actions.
 Considerations the court can utilize in its analysis:

 • Relevance of the evidence to key issues